Skretting Global

 Environmental Notes

-• Bycatch of cod and haddock occurs in saithe fisheries in the Northeast Atlantic.
+• Bycatch of cod occurs in saithe fisheries in the Northeast Atlantic.

 • Impacts vary by gear type.
 Bottom trawls will directly impact on the sea bed.